ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

 #### Slack Space
 It appears that the windowstate files will never reduce in size.
 More testing is required to validate this or to discover what actions will cause them to be deleted or cleared out.

-There is a potential to recover complete or partial GUIDs from the slack space that can be tied back to past tabstate files.
-These deleted tabstate files could possibly be recovered and examined.
+There is a potential to recover complete or partial GUIDs from the slack space that can be tied back to past [Tabstate](#tabstate) files.
+These deleted files could possibly be recovered and examined.
+As Tabs are opened and closed, the slack space will get more and more convoluted and disarrayed as records are overwritten as the GUID Chunks section changes in size.

-> [!WARNING]
-> The approaches make heavy assumptions.
-As Tabs are opened and closed, the slack space will get more and more convoluted and disarrayed.
 Manual parsing is suggested and there is no guarantee of being able to recover anything of use.

-WIP

 ### Settings
 > [!NOTE]